 As a part of the investigation, the surveyors interviewed the Social Services Director (SSD) who "verified that the [resident's] Level 1 screening was inaccurate as he did have [a diagnosis that required the screening].
 She stated that she caught this mistake and submitted an accurate form and referral on January 12, 2018, to the PASRR program."

 If you suspect your loved one has had any sign or symptom of abuse, mistreatment or neglect while a resident at Princeton Place, it is crucial to contact the New Mexico nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 immediately for legal help.
-Our law firm fights aggressively on behalf of Bernalillo County victims of mistreatment living in long-term facilities including nursing homes in Albuquerque.
+Our network of attorneys fights aggressively on behalf of Bernalillo County victims of mistreatment living in long-term facilities including nursing homes in Albuquerque.

 Our attorneys represent clients who have been harmed through nursing home abuse by nursing staff and caregivers.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us begin working on your behalf to ensure your rights are protected.